orionrobots/orionrobots.github.io/_posts/2007/2007-01-13-getting-stuck-into-the-nxt.md

 Time for the grabber - when things start getting interesting...

+## Further ideas

+I have been inspired a lot by playing with this, and cooked up a few ideas.

+- Trebuchet - Ultrasonic/sound activated - build a trebuchet that fires when it hears a sound or detects something close enough with the ultrasonic sensor.
+- Line follower bot - build a line following robot using the NXT and the light sensor.

 ## Links

 * [OrionRobots gets our first NXT]({% post_url 2007-01-10-orionrobots-gets-our-first-nxt %})